V4l3R/hardhat-nft/README.md

 To check the presence of nft on testnet :

-1. Get the contract adress of the nft in the transaction details of the mintNft event (from the smart contract etherscan page)
+1. Get the adress of the nft in the transaction details of the mintNft event (from the smart contract etherscan page)
-2. Paste the adress of the contract of the nft to https://testnets.opensea.io/
+2. Paste the adress of the nft to https://testnets.opensea.io/